ducfilan/Dark-mode-Franz-Ferdi/README.md

 * [onyx](https://github.com/vednoc/onyx) by [@vednoc](https://github.com/vednoc)

 ---
-_P/s: Gmail, Telegram and Skype is natively supported.
+_P/s: Gmail and Skype is natively supported.
 You can change to dark mode in their settings._